on Monday, January 28, 2019

-Line Rubbermaid containers with styrofoam, cut out a doorway, and you have an instant shelter to offer cats protection from the cold weather.
-Even better, add a layer of straw between the container and styrofoam and add another layer on the floor.
-Avoid using blankets or hay for lining as they can absorb moisture and freeze.
+Line a large plastic container with styrofoam.
+Keep the cover on, but cut out a doorway.
+There you have an instant shelter to offer cats protection from the cold weather.
+Even better, add a layer of straw between the container and styrofoam for extra insulation, and add another layer on the floor.
+Be sure to avoid using blankets or hay for lining, as they can absorb moisture and freeze.

-Another shelter option is a two-inch-thick foam cooler with a hole cut in the side for easy access.
+Another do-it-yourself shelter option is to purchase or recycle a two-inch-thick foam cooler.
+Cut a hole in the side for easy access.
 You can find these coolers at restaurants or medical offices where they are used to ship perishable food and medical supplies.

 Avoid using salt and chemicals designed to melt snow near your colonies.
 They can be toxic if they’re ingested from melted puddles or licked off paws, and they can hurt a cat’s paw pads.

 Extreme cold weather can increase a cat’s energy and nutritional needs.
 Wet food in insulated containers is ideal for cold weather because it takes less energy to digest, which means more energy for the cat to stay warm.
 Check on the wet food and switch it out frequently.

 A protected feeding station can make all the difference in areas that receive large amounts of snow.
 Just like with the instant shelter, make sure you clear snow away from protected feeding stations to ensure all cats can reach the food without issue.